pragsmike/PromptCritical/docs/RISKS.md

 # PromptCritical Project Risks

-**Version 1.1 · 2025‑07‑08**
+**Version 1.2 · 2025‑07‑11**
-**Status:** *Reviewed and updated for v0.2 workflow*
+**Status:** *Reviewed post-v0.2 implementation*

 Here are ten key risks for the PromptCritical project, ranked from most to least severe.

 ## 1. **Premature Convergence to Local Optima**
-**Risk**: A simplistic selection strategy (e.g., keeping only the single best prompt) could cause the population to lose diversity and converge on a suboptimal solution, preventing the discovery of better alternatives.
+**Risk**: A simplistic selection strategy could cause the population to lose diversity and converge on a suboptimal solution, preventing the discovery of better alternatives.

 **Mitigation**:
-- Implement diverse selection strategies in the `select` command (e.g., tournament selection, keeping top N performers).
+- The `select` command defaults to a `top-N=5` policy, which presents a direct risk of premature convergence.
+Users can mitigate this for more exploratory tasks by passing a higher value to the `--policy` flag (e.g., `--policy top-N=20`).
-- The `vary` command should include operators for random mutation to maintain exploration.
+- The `vary` command includes operators for random mutation to maintain exploration.
+- Future versions will introduce more advanced selection strategies (e.g., tournament selection, diversity-preserving algorithms).
 - Monitor population diversity metrics in `contest-metadata.edn` to detect convergence.

 ## 2. **Evaluation Brittleness/Inconsistency**